department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 <br>

-<b>What you should know about PUA insurance benefits:</b>
+<b>What you should know about PUA insurance:</b>

 - It's fully paid for once you buy it.
 This means you don't need to make any premium payments.
 - There's no maximum coverage limit.
 You can add any amount of PUA to your existing life insurance policy for as long as you want.
 - It earns yearly dividends
-- It gives you the option to take out a loan.
+- You can use it to take out a loan.
 This means in some cases, you can borrow a certain percentage of the total amount of your PUA life insurance.
 - It has ["cash surrender"](https://www.benefits.va.gov/INSURANCE/docs/2018_VALifeBook.pdf#page=67) value.
 This means that in some cases, if you cancel your VA life insurance policy before the policy matures or an insurable event occurs, we'll pay you a certain amount of money.
 [Appy for cash surrender.](https://www.vba.va.gov/pubs/forms/VBA-29-1546-ARE.pdf) <br>

 [Learn more about PUA](https://www.benefits.va.gov/INSURANCE/docs/2018_VALifeBook.pdf#page=71)<br>

 ## What do I do if I have more questions?

 Call the VA Insurance Center at <a href="tel:18006698477">800-669-8477</a>.
-We're open Monday - Friday 8:30 a.m -- 6:00 p.m.
-ET
+We're open Monday - Friday 8:30 a.m - 6:00 p.m.
+ET.